The images in this article were taken pre-COVID-19.

 - What challenge will the end product assist in addressing?

-Always keep in mind that you are there to contribute to impactful initiatives, and you can’t do that if the needs of the community aren’t being responded to.
+Always keep in mind that you’re there to contribute to impactful initiatives, and you can’t do that if the needs of the community aren’t being met.

 10) You’ll make meaningful connections

 Volunteering lets you meet people from all walks of life.
-It gives you the chance to form relationships that can have a lasting impact on your life.
+It gives you the chance to form relationships that can have a lasting impact on you.

 You could meet your new best friend, future business partner or have a conversation that sparks a change in your life.